kushsolitary/Inkpen/README.md

 - Markdown support (Press Ctrl+M or ⌘+M) for preview.
 - Dark/Light theme switching.
 - Fullscreen support.
-- Twitter auth for saving the writeups under your username (for later access).
+- Twitter and github auth for saving the writeups under your username (for later access).
 You can use Ctrl+S or ⌘+S to save/update your writeup on the server.
+- Save as gists (can be saved under your account if you are authorised using Github).
-- Saving of writeups locally.
+- Saving of writeups locally and on server.

 Setup
 -----